printerboi/spear/optpass.md

 `<llvmirpath>` Path to compiled llvm-ir file, the analysis should run on

 `<function>`: Name of the function to analysed.
 Can be used if only a single function should be analyzed.
+(Currently only used for graph generation)